jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 Start Jamulus in Server mode

 ##### `--serverbindip`
-Specify the IP address the Jamulus process will bind to
+Specify the IP address the Jamulus process will bind to.

+Normally, Jamulus will listen on all IP addresses on the host machine.
+Where the host has multiple network addresses, this option allows one of the addresses to be chosen.

 ##### `-T or --multithreading`
 Use multithreading to make better use of multi-core CPUs to support more Clients